delan/labstat/README.md

 Labstat
 =======

-Tools for getting information about the Curtin network.
+Tools for getting information about computers on the Curtin network.

 mac.sh
 ------

 Usage: `./mac.sh`

-Use this tool to get the hostname, MAC address, IPv4 address, IPv6 scope of the local computer.
+Use this tool to get the hostname, MAC address, IPv4 address and IPv6 scope of the local computer.
 An ISO 8601 (lexically sortable!) timestamp is included as the second field, so you can keep track of just how stale your information is.

-Note: hostname and timestamp MUST be the respective first two fields.
-Changing this will break cleanup.sh.
+Note that hostname and timestamp must remain the respective first two fields.
+Changing this will require updating cleanup.sh to reflect any such changes.

 remote.sh
 ---------